cornhusk doll

 Techniques or Format

 The artist soaked the cornhusk in warm water.
-The cornhusk is tied together with strings.
-Once the doll's head is formed, the artist drew on the nose, eyes, and mouth with pigment.
-The horsehair is placed on the doll's head.
+The cornhusk is tied together with cotton thread.
+Once the doll's head is formed, the artist painted on the nose, eyes, and mouth with pigment.
+The horsehair or silk is placed on the doll's head.
 Also, the doll's ribbon shirt, skirt and leggings are sewed separately.
 Lastly, glass beads are sewn onto the cornhusk's moccasin vamps.

 Motifs and Patterns